Police respond to fight at Madison West High School

-Students reported afterward that a weapon might have been involved, but a search of the area with a police dog didn't turn one up.
+Students reported afterward that a weapon might have been involved, but a search of the area with a police dog didn’t turn up one.

-Madison School District spokesperson Tim LeMonds did not immediately respond to an email asking how many students were involved and facing discipline.
-Kigeya, who is in his first year at West, said in his email that "we are working with the students involved and have been in contact with their families" and will "determine consequences following the district’s Behavior Education Plan and identify any restorative options."
+Madison School District spokesperson Tim LeMonds said two police squad cars responded to the altercation but no citations were issued.
+Kigeya, who is in his first year at West, said in his email that “we are working with the students involved and have been in contact with their families” and will “determine consequences following the district’s Behavior Education Plan and identify any restorative options.”

-Madison police did not immediately respond to an email seeking information about the incident.
+Madison police had not responded to an email seeking information about the incident.

 Large fights and other incidents requiring police at some of the district’s four main high schools marred the first fully in-person school year in 2021-22 after the COVID-19 pandemic mostly closed schools to in-person learning for about a year before that.
 While the district is not quick to share information with the larger community about behavior issues in the schools, there appear to have been fewer of those problems this school year.